 —House of Commons (meeting in the House of Lords), 28 October 1943.
 The old House was rebuilt in 1950 in its old form, remaining insufficient to seat all its members.
 Churchill was against “giving each member a desk to sit at and a lid to bang” because, he explained, the House would be mostly empty most of the time; whereas, at critical votes and moments, it would fill beyond capacity, with members spilling out into the aisles, in his view a suitable “sense of crowd and urgency.”

 “This is the kind of tedious [sometimes “pedantic”] nonsense up with which I will not put!”

-Toward the end of World War II, before the July 1945 election that would lose, The Times (London) prepared an editorial suggesting that Churchill campaign as a non-partisan world leader and retire gracefully soon afterward.
+Toward the end of World War II, before the July 1945 election that he would lose, The Times (London) prepared an editorial suggesting that Churchill campaign as a non-partisan world leader and retire gracefully soon afterwards.
 The editor kindly informed Churchill that he was going to make these two points.

 —May 1945.
 H.A.Grunwald, Churchill: The Life Triumphant (American Heritage, 1965)